rvaiya/warpd/man.md

 *$XDG_CONFIG_HOME/warpd/config*++
 *~/.config/warpd/config*
-	The configuration path (searched in order).
+	The path of the configuration file (searched in order).

 # BUGS/LIMITATIONS